 These forms should be considered as interim, subject to further improvements, especially in the context of the work of the joint tRFMO FAD Technical Working Group.

 Figure 19.3.1.
-Life cycle of an instrumented buoy (SCRS/2018/158).
+Life cycle of an instrumented buoy (Grande et al. 2018).

 Figure 19.3.2.
-Life cycle of a buoy in connection with FAD activities (SCRS/2018/158).
+Life cycle of a buoy in connection with FAD activities (Grande et al. 2018).

 Annex 1